Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 ![form template](./images/image011.png)

-> [!NOTE]
-> Please use short descriptive names in the form for your resource group.
+> **_NOTE:_** Please use short descriptive names in the form for your resource group.
 Long resource group names may result in deployment error

 * First pick the Azure Subscription Id within which you will create the resources.